top of page

 AMAC

-Although the terror of ICE raids have been front and center for many immigrant households, it is important to remember that you as a tenant have the right to live and rent without fear, regardless of citizenship status.
+Although the terror of ICE raids has been front and center for many immigrant households, it is crucial to remember that as tenants, we have the right to live and rent without fear, regardless of our citizenship status.

-Remember that even as a noncitizen, you have the right to rent an apartment.
+Even as noncitizens, we have the right to rent an apartment.
 Under the Fair Housing Act, no one can be denied housing due to their race, ethnicity, or national origin; this includes citizenship status!
-Below are a few of additional housing rights that you have regardless of citizenship status:
+Here are a few additional housing rights we hold, regardless of our citizenship status:

-2. Your landlord must not lock you out, shut off your utilities, or remove your belongings without taking you to court
+2. Our landlord must not lock us out, shut off our utilities, or remove our belongings without taking us to court.

-3. Your landlord must not raise your rent or terminate your lease due to citizenship status
+3. Our landlord cannot raise our rent or terminate our lease due to our citizenship status.

-Remember to always ask for a written lease, and if your landlord violates any of these rights, call ERTC!
+It is essential to always ask for a written lease.
+If our landlord violates any of these rights, we should call ERTC immediately!

 • Social Security Number